Game Review Drabbles

 Crypt Worlds – 7

-Crypt Worlds mines the subconscious of the first-person shooter.
+Crypt Worlds taps the subconscious of the first-person shooter.
 It takes spaces both cavernous and claustrophobic, steeps them in a vision of transgression and creep, and fashions some sort of nightmare videogame bricolage.

 What’s surprising is how well it all hangs together – its lovely-gritty textures, its terrifically droning sound design, its broad humor and critique (Shiggy Miyamoto and Clifford Baseball tip their hats to you), its peeing mechanic, its shifting world-states and cowboy glitch infections.